Katy Fox: Storylines

 Katy is left shaken by the kidnapping, not speaking to people for days after it happened.
 She was shown to be frightened in her sleep and even after a visit from Max who begged her not to let Clare ruin another life, it took her time to recover.
-Warren later reassured Max, who was struggling to cope with his own feelings of guilt and remorse over the incident, that he and Katy had no problems with him and they both recognised that Max was not to blame for any of Clare's actions.
+Warren later reassured Max, who was struggling to cope with his own feelings of guilt and remorse over the incident, that he and Katy had no problems with him, and they both recognized that Max was not to blame for any of Clare's actions.
 But Katy felt she was no longer able to trust Justin after the events of the kidnapping and also because he let Warren take the fall for his crime, resulting in her telling him things were over between them when he tried getting her to talk to him by setting up a romantic meal.
-However she does admit to still have feelings for him.
-Katy applied to study law at Hollyoaks Community College, but was shocked to discover her name was not on the class register.
+However, she does admit to still have feelings for him.
+Katy applied to study law at Hollyoaks Community College but was shocked to discover her name was not on the class register.
 The enrollment office had made a mistake and claimed the course was full.
 Katy was very distressed by this and called on Warren for help who tried talking to the enrollment officer, but it did no good.
 Eventually Katy was able to secure her place on the course with the help of Louise who threatened to tell the enrollment officer's boss about his inappropriate activities on the job.